International Frontier Upholds its First-mover Advantage in Mexico’s Energy Reform

 Tecolutla Development Planning Underway;

 Partnering to be the Next Energy Leader in Mexico

 Through its JV, IFR has now entered the largest onshore bid round of the energy reform.
-Tonalli has registered and been granted access to the data room for the second tender of Round Three ("Round 3.2") of Mexico's energy reform by CNH.
+Tonalli has been granted access to the data room for the second tender of Round 3 (“Round 3.2”) of Mexico’s energy reform by CNH.
 Please see the news release of May 9, 2018.

 Round 3.2 encompasses 37 onshore conventional blocks including 21 blocks in the Burgos region in Tamaulipas, nine in the Tampico-Misantla Veracruz region and seven in the southeastern Mexico, Tabasco and Campeche areas.
 As of mid-May, eight companies had initiated the prequalification process and 12 companies had expressed interest in participating in Round 3.2.

 The minimum balance sheet requirement for participating in Round 3.2 is US$100 million.
 These blocks collectively cover 9,513 km2 with prospective resources of approximately 260 million barrels of oil equivalent (boe) including wet and dry gas, and light oil.